Upright Trees in Coal

 On the other hand, if the coals were the result of rafted in vegetation (via a major flood or floods) -- that was buried, again and again during recurring phases, then the coals need not have taken long to form, as they could do so via a single event: such as a catastrophic flood that uprooted virtually all the vegetation on the Earth and buried it under sediments at various different times, perhaps only days, hours, or minutes apart.
 This is also quite likely in view of the Evidence.

 Only one of these views is compatible with the theory of evolution.
-So if one is inclined to believe in evolution, or to disbelieve in a Creator/God, then he or she would naturally lean toward believing in the peat bog theory of coal formation: which allows for a Long period of time.
-However, for various reasons, this theory is losing ground today in favor of the allochthonous, drift, or alluvial theory (i.e. a Major Flood or floods), which says that coal seams are laminated sedimentary deposits of mixed up and partially decomposed plant material.
-This rapid formation view also better explains why such organic deposits are almost always laminated, and in many cases very finely laminated.
+So if one is inclined to believe in evolution, or to disbelieve in a Creator/God, then he or she would naturally lean toward a belief in the peat bog theory of coal formation: which allows for a Long period of time.
+However, for various reasons, this theory is losing ground today in favor of the allochthonous, drift, or alluvial theory (i.e. a Major Flood or floods), which says that coal seams are laminated sedimentary deposits of mixed up and partially decomposed plant material that were formed along with many other different types of strata: at virtually the same time.
+This rapid formation view also explains why organic deposits are often laminated and/or finely laminated and appear to have hardened at the same time.
+Such is apparent of the coal seam pictured to the right from Kukuk, 1913, p.
+51. Apparently an earth movement caused a ripple in the earth's crust, that in turn was locked into the coal seam and the surrounding strata: that had not yet hardened but was still in a 'plastic' state.
+Kukuk provides a number of other (similarly) twisted coal seams.

 For example, the Peat Bog Theory asserts that one foot of coal represents 10 feet of compressed peat.
 However, when considering the upper drawing below, one will note that the seam in which the trees rest is about 2 feet thick.
 This would (in theory) represent about 20 feet of peat growth.
 And since peat grows at about 1 foot every 300-600 years, then 20 feet of peat would represent about 6,000 -- 12,000 years of time.